 - Getting the ducks in a row – How regional planning authorities can add value in achieving strategic alignment

-- NSW’s draft medium density housing code: Conclusions and outcomes of the design competition
+- PANEL DISCUSSION: Reflecting on NSW’s draft medium density housing code – Practical outcomes

 - CASE STUDY: Managing design issues & outcomes